 The summer months are rapidly approaching and the need to conserve water rises with the heat!
 In hopes of raising awareness of this need, the City of Amarillo’s Every Drop Counts Poster Contest is underway.
 To enter the contest, children ages K-12th grade may submit their artwork depicting water conservation.

-How to enter: Submit your artwork and completed entry form to any Amarillo Public Library or the second floor of the Simms Municipal Building at 808 S. Buchanan.
+How to enter: Submit your artwork and completed entry form to any Amarillo Public Library location or the second floor of the Simms Municipal Building at 808 S. Buchanan.

 How to win: Theme is “Every Drop Counts.”
 Artwork should be artistic, positive in approach, and focus on water conservation.
 Quality of design, creativity, originality, and reproducibility are also factors that will be judged.
 Poster must be in landscape (horizontal) layout and should be at least 11 x 8.5 inches but not larger than 17 x 11 inches.